padeir0/anu/abc/readme.md

 unsafe cast underneath.
  - `switch` is desugared into a chain of `if`s and unsafe casts
  - `for` and `for range` are desugared into proper branches
- - `for each` is desugared with unsafe interior pointers
+ - `for each` on arrays is desugared with unsafe interior pointers
+ - `for each` on maps is desugared into linked list iteration
  - `-=`, `+=`, `*=` already exist in three address code
  - product, array and map literals are destructured in a unsafe allocation plus setting each field in order